Franchise owner with open sign

 How to Support Franchisees Facing a Labor Shortage

-In 2019, unemployment rates were at historic lows, and top talent – both franchisees and employees – were hard to find and even harder to retain.
-At that time, Franchise Business Review conducted a formal study of employee engagement and compensation to identify benchmarks and trends among corporate franchise employees, both those who work for the franchise HQ as well as frontline workers in corporate-owned locations.
+In 2019, unemployment rates were at similar lows, and top talent—both franchisees and employees—were hard to find and even harder to retain.
+At that time, Franchise Business Review conducted the Franchising at Work survey, a formal study of employee engagement and compensation that asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.

 Create a Culture Where Employees Want to Work